 We help clients secure patents in the cannabis arts, including recreational and medical.
 The cannabis field has presented itself as a valuable new frontier for entrepreneurs seeking intellectual property protection in this booming industry.

 No matter what the business or field, we fight for your intellectual property and business rights.
-Our strategy has always been a consultative approach with a strict focus on the goals of my clients.
+Our strategy has always been a consultative approach with a strict focus on the goals of our clients.
 You may have heard that cannabis patents were an impossibility, but this is simply untrue.
 Any new and novel cannabis product or cannabis process that gives you a competitive advantage in the marketplace can be protected.
 Just like any other business, you deserve legitimate protection for your cannabis inventions.
 With the impending legalization of cannabis in many markets, you should be wary of consolidation in the industry and traditional competitors (alcohol and tobacco) infringing on your market share.

 We have extensive experience successfully prosecuting patent applications through the U.S. Patent and Trademark Official (USPTO) to obtain valuable, battle-ready patents.
 We assist our clients in helping them understand their existing patent portfolios and determining a strategy for advancing their patent portfolios in the most cost-effective manner.